How Much Caffeine In Coffee: Which Coffee Has the Most Caffeine?

 The caffeine content of a coffee drink also depends on its serving size.
 If you make your espresso a double shot then you are getting either just as much or more caffeine than you would with a regular cup of drip coffee, yet it’s going to take quite a bit of espresso to beat the dreaded 590 ml.
 Starbucks Venti.

 Decaf coffee still has small traces of caffeine, and instant coffee is subject to differing levels of caffeine.
 More about different types of coffee here.

 THE VERDICT – What Type of Coffee Has the Most Caffeine?

 So which coffee has the most caffeine?
-Well, that depends, there are a few option.
+Well, that depends, there are a few options.
 These highly caffeinated beans have been engineered to have high amounts of caffeine.
-Just be sure you’re aware of a safe amount of caffeine intake before consuming coffee like this.
+Just be sure you’re aware of a safe amount of caffeine intake before consuming coffee like this, or you can also use this caffeine overdose calculator as your guide.
 The health benefits of coffee can be great in moderation.

 A double shot of espresso will beat a standard size drip brew any day of the week, but it can’t beat any drip brew over 295 ml.
 Regardless, if you want to ensure high caffeine content, then choose whichever is brewed with Robusta coffee beans.